-Applicants for admission must be not less than sixteen years of age.
+Applicants for admission must not be less than sixteen years of age.
 Women are admitted on the same terms and conditions as men.

-The entrance requirement shall be graduation from the four-year course of an accredited secondary school, with not less than 15 acceptable units; or its equivalent, as shown by examination.
+The entrance requirements shall be graduation from the four-year course of an accredited secondary school, with not less than fifteen acceptable units; or its equivalent, as shown by examination.